AgnaldoNP/KMP---Study/README.md

+## KMP Study Case
+### This Project has the sole purpose of serving as a code base for study, without being focused on what is a good practice.
+It is my first contact with Kotlin Multi Platform

+---

 This is a Kotlin Multiplatform project targeting Android, iOS, Web, Desktop, Server.

 * `/composeApp` is for code that will be shared across your Compose Multiplatform applications.